-Not knowing quite what to expect, we peered out between the wooden shutters and saw a young man who looked like he’d accidentally wandered into our twentieth century having taken a wrong turn a thousand years before.
+Through our tears, not knowing quite what to expect, we peered out between the wooden shutters.
+Below our balcony stood a man who looked like he’d wandered into our twentieth century after taking a wrong turn a thousand years before.

 It’s difficult to say what gave this impression.
 Perhaps it was his impeccably tailored garments carefully sewn together from small rags like something made in a time unlike our own when even the tiniest scrap of cloth was precious.